mainkoon81/Study-09-MachineLearning-D/README.md

      - One stride makes the one node in the one collection
    - **Padding**
      - what if...we go..'stride with 2, 3, ..'and the filter(or window) extends outside the image(because the width, height are off)?
-       - option_1: discarding..so no information about some regions of the image.`padding='valid'`
+       - option_1: discarding those pixels..so no information about some regions of the image.`padding='valid'`
        - option_2: padding them with '0'..so we can get all contribution from every regions of the image. `padding='same'`